-The marking and classification scheme is described in the Examination Conventions, as is a list of courses that are going to be assessed by open-book exam.
+The marking and classification scheme for finals is described in the Examination Conventions.

 PLEASE READ THIS NOTICE CAREFULLY!

 Independence of Examiners

 Please note that you are not allowed to contact the examiners directly.
 Any communication must be via the Senior Tutor of your college, who will contact the Proctors if appropriate.
 The Proctors will in turn communicate with the Chair of Examiners.